 In case you didn’t know already, this area is also known as “Silicon Docks”, as some people compare it to Silicon Valley in the United States!
 It’s the perfect area for luxury travelers and city-lovers who want to be surrounded by skyscrapers and modern buildings.

 The neighborhood of the Docklands is located right along Liffey River, close to “Docklands” station.
 It’s a great area for business travelers as well, as many big banks and companies have their base here, such as Facebook or Google.

 Go to the Docklands for world-class restaurants, luxury hotels, and modern architecture.
-So even if you don’t decide to book a hotel here, it’s a must-visit nevertheless!
+So even if you don’t decide to stay here, it’s a must-visit neighborhood nevertheless!

-But if you decided to book a hotel here, I have selected the BEST ones for you:
+But if you decide to book a hotel here, I have selected the BEST ones for you.

 Luxury (US$170 and up)

 - The Marker Hotel – This hotel is situated on the Grand Canal Square and it features a ground-floor cocktail bar and brasserie with traditional Irish cooking.
 It also offers a spa, an infinity pool and a sauna among other top-notch commodities!

 - Beckett Locke – This luxurious accommodation is modernly decorated showing a cool and trendy vibe, and the cocktails and food offered in their bar and restaurant are both incredibly good!
 Another great plus is that pets are allowed!

 Middle-priced (US$110 – US$170)